 Can I personalise messages across multiple channels?

-Absolutely, Clay supports channel-specific logic for email, LinkedIn, and more.
+Absolutely.
+Clay supports channel-specific logic for email, LinkedIn, and more.

 How does Clay integrate with tools like Smartlead?